peterhinch/micropython-async/gps/README.md

 ### 3.3.1 Changing baudrate

-The if you change the GPS baudrate the UART should be re-initialised immediately after the `baudrate` coroutine terminates:
+If you change the GPS baudrate the UART should be re-initialised immediately after the `baudrate` coroutine terminates:

 ```python
 async def change_status(gps, uart):